 Board of Trustees

-John Gordon-Smith, Deputy Chair, (Retired) Social Worker/Head of Hammersmith&Fulham Drug/Alcohol Team
+John Gordon-Smith, Interim Chair, (Retired) Social Worker/Head of Hammersmith&Fulham Drug/Alcohol Team

 John has worked in social work, child care , mental health & substance misuse in voluntary and statutory agencies.
 His current interests are around the promotion of self-help groups , local activism and involvement in theory and practice of complementary therapies.
 John is currently Chairmen of The FIRM, Chairmen of Friends of Hammersmith Park, also on the London reginal committee for the Healing trust.